chengmichelley/pawrent-chronicles/README.md

 ## Background

 I've always loved dogs and dreamed of becoming a Pawrent one day.
 Growing up with five sisters though, my parents were always against the idea.
-Still, I held on to the hope that it will happen for me one day.
+Still, I held on to the hope that one day, it will happen for me.

 As life went on- college, starting my career- it never seemed like the right time.
 Something always got in the way and it just stayed in the back of my mind.